SAT vs. ACT, what are the main differences?

 What is the PreACT 8/9 test?

 PreACT 8/9 is an early indicator of college and career readiness.
 It helps educators, students, and parents identify areas of academic strength and opportunity.
-The test gives students in grades 8 or 9 a predicted score for both PreACT and the ACT.
+The test gives students in grades 8 or 9 a predicted score for the PreACT and ACT.
 Available through your school, PreACT 8/9 can be delivered to students between October and June.

 What is the PSAT/NMSQT (Preliminary SAT/National Merit® Scholarship Qualifying Test)?